Ionic 2 - Build Configuration-Specific Settings

 gulp.task('build', ['clean', 'copy-settings'], function(done) {

-If we now run ionic serve or ionic build, gulp will generate a copy of app-settings-debug.ts in app-settings.ts.
-If you add --release to the command, gulp will use app-settings-release.ts instead.
+If we run ionic serve or ionic build, gulp will generate a copy of app-settings-debug.ts in app-settings.ts.
+If you add --release, gulp will use app-settings-release.ts instead.

-You could easily extend this functionality to support more build configurations.
+You can extend this functionality to support more build configurations.
 Just follow the same approach as above.

 Step 3 - Use the resulting settings class

-We now have a configuration-specific file generated every time we build or serve the app.
-Since the file is auto-created, you should add app/config/app-settings.ts to .gitignore, if you have one.
-We don’t need to commit it every time it is changed.
+We now generate a configuration-specific file every time we build or serve the app.
+Since it is auto-created, add app/config/app-settings.ts to .gitignore to avoid committing it.

-You can now use the resulting settings class as normal.
-For instance, to verify that the correct settings file is applied, add the following to your app.ts file:
+We can now use the resulting settings class as normal.
+For instance, to verify that a correct settings file is applied, add the following to your app.ts file:

 import {AppSettings} from './config/app-settings';